-They say that the only constant thing in this world is change, and to add -- uncertainty.
+They say that the only constant thing in this world is change, and uncertainty.

 We don’t know what lies ahead and we can never be too sure.

-Many invest their money in banks and trust funds, but it is quite a tedious process that you lose the motivation along the way.
+Many invest their money in banks and trust funds, but it is such a tedious process that you lose the motivation along the way.

 The ETF Singapore offers are quite varied with an open-ended investment that keeps track of the performances of commodities, indexes assets, and bonds.
 These are all accessible through the Singapore Stock Exchange as these are listed and traded in this regulated market.

 In contrast to other investments, the ETF is very similar to the traditional stock exchange trade.
 But, ETF is given more diversity across various indexes.